-If your rice cooker happen to lack the brown rice cooking feature, don’t worry, it could be use to cook brown rice with just a little modification.
+If your rice cooker happens to lack the brown rice cooking feature, don’t worry, it could be used to cook brown rice with just a little modification.

 - 1 First pop the pot with rice/water/salt/… into the rice cooker, then cook until boiling or you could see some vapor come out.